aws-samples/keycloak-on-aws/docs/en/implementation-guide/tutorials/ad-ldap.md

 2. In the left navigation pane, choose **Security Groups**.

-3. Enter **KeycloakOnAWS-KeyCloakKeyCloakContainerServiceServiceSecurityGroup** in the Filter box, and click Enter, then copy the **Security group ID**, such as *sg-0121f1140bbfd72c6*.
+3. Enter `KeyCloakKeyCloakContainer` in the Filter box, and click Enter, then copy the **Security group ID**, such as *sg-0121f1140bbfd72c6*.

 4. Choose the Security Groups where your EC2 instance is located, and add an Inbound rules to allow ECS access to OpenLDAP.